MINI Neptunes Info

-- Mini Neptunes are invited to our swim meets.
+- MINI Neptunes are invited to our swim meets.
 NFST belongs to the Northern Virginia Swim League (A League).
-It is a competitive summer swim league that competes on Saturday mornings at 9AM.
+It is a competitive summer swim league that competes on Saturday mornings.
 We also belong to a secondary, developmental league (B league) - Springfield-Burke Swim League.
-B meets are on Monday nights, usually at 6:30PM.
-Our Mini Neptunes normally do a ceremonial lap before the official start of the B meet on Monday nights to show off their new skills to everyone.
-Our senior swimmers, with or without the use of kickboards, swim with the Mini Neptunes as we cheer them on.
-We normally don't do a Mini Neptunes swim on Saturday mornings unless both teams agree to allow it.
-All Mini Neptunes need to be at the pool for any meet they are requested to attend at least thirty minutes prior.
-Please speak with the coach about Mini Neptunes participation at the swim meets.
+B meets are on Monday nights.
+Our MINI Neptunes normally do a ceremonial lap before the official start of the B meet on Monday nights to show off their new skills to everyone.
+Our senior swimmers, with or without the use of kickboards, swim with the MINI Neptunes as we cheer them on.
+We normally don't do a MINI Neptunes swim on Saturday mornings unless both teams agree to allow it.
+All MINI Neptunes need to be at the pool for any meet they are requested to attend at least 15 minutes prior.
+Please speak with the coach about MINI Neptunes participation at the swim meets.

 - The teenagers that assist our coach are our senior swimmers and are volunteers.
 They are our older swimmers that receive direction directly from the coach.
-The teens are learning on how to teach swim and bond with our Minis.
+The teens are learning on how to teach swim and bond with our MINI Neptunes.
 Since our teens are learning, they each have unique personalities.
 Some are very outgoing and some need some coaxing.
 But their intentions are good and want what is best for our new swimmers.
 So please be patient with our teens.
-Without our teen volunteers, the Minis program would not exist.
+Without our teen volunteers, the MINI Neptunes program would not exist.

 - The coach will always make himself or herself available to any parent.
-Please wait until the end of a practice to speak with the coach.
-If the coach is not able to attend a lesson, the Neptunes coaches will fill in.
+Please wait until the end of a practice to speak with the coach, or speak with our Team Rep or a Board Member.

-- Team events are also meant for our Mini Neptunes swimmers.
-From the pep rallies, to the spaghetti dinner, to outings, the Mini Neptunes are invited.
-Especially the pep rallies, where they'll cheer and play with the older kids.
-So anytime you see anything on the calendar or email for the team that isn't a swim meet, the Mini Neptunes are invited to come and play along.
+- Team events are also meant for our MINI Neptunes swimmers.
+From the pep rallies, to the spaghetti dinner, to outings, the MINI Neptunes are invited.
+Anytime you see anything on the calendar or email for the team that isn't a swim meet, the MINI Neptunes are invited to come and play along.

 - Fees are set prior to the season.
-Mini Neptunes with a sibling on the Neptunes team will have a fee of $70.
-Children that enroll in the Mini Neptunes program without a sibling on the Neptunes have a different rate; $135 for the first child and $70 for every additional child to the Mini Neptunes.
-The start of Mini Neptunes swim days depend on the last day of school.
-We strive for at least twenty (20) days of lessons at forty (40) minutes each lesson and run two classes a day back to back.
-The first class would start at 8AM.
-Weather and pool conditions can cause a class being canceled.
+MINI Neptunes with a sibling on the Neptunes team will have a fee of $70.
+Children that enroll in the MINI Neptunes program without a sibling on the Neptunes have a different rate; $135 for the first child and $70 for every additional child to the Mini Neptunes.
+The start of MINI Neptunes swim days depend on the last day of school.
+We strive for at least twenty (20) days of lessons at forty (40) minutes each lesson.
+Weather and pool conditions can cause a class to be canceled.
 Compare our rates to Fairfax County Parks and you will see the money saved in our program.
 South Run Rec Center.

-- Volunteering.
-Volunteering for Mini Neptunes parents is very different than Neptunes parents.
-We don't expect Mini Neptunes parents to work swim meets when they don't have children participating.
-But we do encourage Mini Neptunes parents help at the morning practices.
+- Volunteering for MINI Neptunes parents is very different than Neptunes parents.
+We don't expect MINI Neptunes parents to work swim meets when they don't have children participating.
+But we do encourage MINI Neptunes parents help at the morning practices.
 There is no such thing as not enough volunteers or too many people signed up.
 Even if the website sign-up might be full, speaking with our volunteer coordinator in the mornings or a board member, we can easily find something you may help with.
 Any further questions about the volunteer program or points, please speak with a board member at the pool.